In the U.S., there are, on average, 13 Internet-connected devices in every household.

-PumpUp is another great social exercise app that connects you with a community of like-minded strangers, who are also actively moving towards a healthier lifestyle.
+PumpUp is another great social exercise app that connects you with a community of like-minded strangers who are also actively moving towards a healthier lifestyle.

-You get to see new photos uploaded, ones that have maximum interaction and pictures posted by users you follow.
+You get to see new photos uploaded, with maximum interaction and pictures posted by users you follow.

 5. Restrict Calorie Consumption

 These apps are typically known as calorie-counter apps and help dieters realize the impact of food choices on their weight, and how nutrition affects the body.

-Food options can be easily entered along with flexible serving sizes, barcode scanning feature, and the ability to upload pictures of food, which can be saved to databases.
+Food options can be easily entered along with flexible serving sizes, a barcode scanning feature, and the ability to upload pictures of food, which can be saved to databases.

 You can also track your sleeping pattern and the hydration level of your body with calorie-counter apps like Lose It!

 The use of technology does curtail the time we spend in inter-human contact – but it has the power to help you transform your life for the better.
-There is a plethora of health apps out there.